-LeeAnne B. Linderman is executive vice president of Zions Bank's Retail Financial Center Banking Division.
+LeeAnne B. Linderman is executive vice president of Zions Bank's Retail, Mortgage and Omnichannel Banking Division.
 She is responsible for Zions Bank's network of Financial Center offices in Utah and Idaho.
-She also directs Retail Sales Administration, Consumer Lending, Executive Banking and Financial Center Operations departments.
+She also directs Retail Sales Administration, Consumer Lending, Executive Banking and Diverse Markets departments.
 Additional responsibilities include consumer and business deposit acquisition, and consumer, small business and Financial Center commercial lending.

 Linderman has been with Zions Bank since 1992, when she was hired as assistant vice president.
 She oversaw development and execution of in-store banking programs for Zions Bancorporation, with direct management responsibility for 45 locations in Utah and Idaho.
 She also provided support to bank presidents in Nevada and Colorado for an additional 28 locations.

-Linderman serves on the corporate board of ARUP Laboratories, is a member of the executive committee and board of trustees for the Urban Central Region of Intermountain Healthcare and serves as chair of its planning and finance committee.
+Linderman serves on the corporate board of ARUP Laboratories, is vice chairman of the board of trustees for the Urban Central Region of Intermountain Healthcare.
 She previously served as a member of the American Heart Association's Salt Lake board, and was its president from 2000 to 2001.
-She is a founding member of the Women's Philanthropic Network for the United Way of Greater Salt Lake, a member of The Toqueville Society, and the Pacific Bankers Management Institute Board.
+She serves on the executive committee of the board and was a founding member of the Women's Leadership Council for the United Way of Greater Salt Lake, a member of The Toqueville Society, and the Pacific Bankers Management Institute Board.
 In addition, Linderman serves on the Zions Direct board.
 She previously served on the board of directors of the Salt Lake Neighborhood Housing Services and the Utah Food Bank.

 Active in the banking community, Linderman served as the first-ever female chairperson of the Utah Bankers Association (UBA).
-She is a past member of the American Bankers Association's political action committee and is past-chairperson of the Utah board of the American Institute of Banking.
+She serves on the American Bankers Association's Professional Development Council and is a past member of the political action committee.
 She previously served as chair of the UBA's political action committee, chair of the annual convention in 2003, and as chair of its first annual Careers for Women in Banking Conference in 2005.
-In the October 2004 issue of US Banker magazine, she ranked No. 23 among the 25 Most Powerful Women in Banking and was featured on the magazine's cover, and again honored in 2009 and 2010.
+In the October 2004 issue of US Banker magazine, she ranked No. 23 among the 25 Most Powerful Women in Banking and was featured on the magazine's cover, and again honored in 2009, 2010, 2012 and 2013.
 She received the Utah Commission for Women and Families Award of Honor in March 2005 and was ranked among Utah Business Magazine's "30 Women to Watch" in April 2006.
 Also, in 2006, the Salt Lake Chamber of Commerce awarded Linderman the "Pathfinder Award" for business excellence and community leadership.